microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 </p>

-Once we reach the target on-time, we move to the state PCS_SOFT_START_PRE2.
+Once we reach the target primary drive on-time (equivalent to 45% duty cycle), we move to the state PCS_SOFT_START_PRE2.

 <span id="soft-start-pre2"><a name="soft-start-pre2"> </a></span>

 #### __State PCS_SOFT_START_PRE2__

-In this state, we enable frequency modulation of the PWM outputs by the voltage mode compensator.
-The duty cycle of the PWM drive signals is fixed at (PG1PER/2 - 50ns).
+In this state, we enable frequency modulation of the PWM outputs by the voltage mode compensator (closed-loop mode of operation).
+The on-time of the primary side PWM drive signals is fixed at (PG1PER/2 - 50ns).
 The voltage loop reference is initialized based on the measured output voltage at this point.
+Once we complete this initialization, we move to the state PCS_SOFT_START_.

 <span id="soft-start"><a name="soft-start"> </a></span>

 #### __State PCS_SOFT_START__

-In this state, the reference to the voltage loop compensator is ramped linearly to the target setpoint.
+In this state, the reference to the voltage loop compensator is ramped linearly to the target set-point.
 The compensator controls the frequency of the primary side LLC half-bridge signals.
 The duty cycle is always set to (PG1PER/2 - 50ns).

 Note that in this state the SRs are enabled.

-A oscilloscope screenshot of the entire start up phase is shown above.
+A oscilloscope screenshot of the entire start up phase is shown below.
 The different parts are described also.

 <p>
   <center>